Last updated on 2026-05-15

 Program Structure

 The Accounting and Payroll Administration program is designed to be completed within one academic year of full-time study.
-This program offers a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for the workforce.
+This program offers a comprehensive curriculum that prepares students for various roles in the accounting and payroll fields.
 Key features of the program structure include:

 - Blended delivery format, combining online and in-person learning.